-Reading and writing is really just talking on paper.
-The real prerequisite is developing keen language skills including listening, talking, and understanding the meaning of what is being said.
-They also need to recognize and form the shapes of the letters used to represent language on paper.
+Reading and writing is like talking on paper–the real prerequisite is developing keen language skills including listening, talking, and understanding the meaning of what is being said.
+Children also need to recognize and form the shapes of the letters used to represent language on paper.

 One basic skill is learning to recognize and produce the distinct sounds of their native language.
 This is known as phonemic awareness.
 Infants are capable of producing all of the sounds of all of the world languages.
 By hearing human speech, their brain begins to hone in on the sounds of their own language and mimic those sounds.
 This skill will prepare them for phonics down the road.

-Parents can easily and enjoyably promote development of this basic skill by talking, reading, singing, and playing with their child.
-Lots of warm and loving smiles, singsong-like vocal inflections that draw out sounds, as well as touch and laughter will help will keep them focused so they learn to discriminate between sounds and learn how they go together to create language.
+Parents can easily and enjoyably promote the development of this essential skill by talking, reading, singing, and playing with their child.
+Lots of warm and loving smiles, singsong-like vocal inflections that draw out sounds, as well as touch and laughter will keep them focused, so they learn to discriminate between sounds and how they go together to create language.

-As your child becomes able to understand what you say and read and is able to communicate with you through speech, you are at a point where you can build on this by asking open-ended questions about a story that you read them and use a serve-and-return exchange when communicating with them to help them build up their vocabulary.
-Have them tell the story in their own words or make up their own.
+As your child becomes able to understand what you say and read and can communicate with you through speech, you’re at a point where you can build on this–ask open-ended questions about a story you read to your child and use a serve-and-return exchange when communicating to help them build up their vocabulary.
+Have your child tell the story in their own words or make up their own.
 This helps them to develop another skill– comprehension.

 The next skill is being able to recognize and produce letters of the alphabet.
-This will help them develop the pre-reading skill of rapid letter naming.
-Show them a letter, say the letter, and then have them trace the written letter on paper and write it in the air.
-You can also have them use clay to form letters, by bending straws, or making a set of letters made out of sandpaper for them to trace.
+This will help them to develop the pre-reading skill of rapid letter naming.
+Show your child a letter, say the letter, and then have them trace the written letter on paper and write it in the air.
+You can also have your child use clay to form letters, by bending straws, or making a set of letters made out of sandpaper for them to trace.

-This skill is best learned through a multisensory approach (visual, auditory, kinesthetic (movement), and tactile (feeling through touch).
+This skill is best learned through a multisensory approach–visual, auditory, kinesthetic (movement), and tactile (feeling through touch).
 Educators refer to this as the VAKT approach to learning.
-Recent research suggests that the brains of good early readers use all four of the brain regions associated with each of these functions.
+Recent research suggests that the brains of early readers use all four of the brain regions associated with each of these functions.

-Here are some great books that will help you learn more about how your child’s brain works and how you can enjoy fun time with them that will promote skill development as well as a sense of well-being and of being loved:
+Here are some great books that will help you learn more about how your child’s brain works as well as how you can enjoy fun time with them that will promote skill development and a sense of well-being and of being loved: